slimphp/Slim/docs/views.markdown

 During instantiation, you may pass either an instance of the View or the class name; if you use the class name, the class must be discoverable (either already included or available to a registered autoloader).

-The View may also be set later in the Slim application's lifecycle as needed, like this:
+The View may be set during runtime, too, like this:

     $app = new Slim();
     $app->get('/foo', function () use ($app) {